-Motivational success stories are crucial to understanding and replicating success in all aspects of life.
+Motivational stories are crucial to understanding and replicating success in all aspects of life, and reading them can be particularly helpful when you are an introvert.

 Yet, when it comes to creativity, extraversion is not always an asset.
 Nikola Tesla believed that the tasks that we usually associate with creativity are in the realm of loneliness and introversion: to observe, reflect, meditate, write, draw, search, project.